BinaryMoon/wp-toolbelt/readme.txt

 * Add pot file for simpler translations.
 * Ensure cookie bar is hidden if cookies are accepted.
 * Make use of travis build system to ensure good code.
-* ADd tools link to plugin page.
+* Add tools link to plugin page.
+* Add widget display module.
+This is an early version and subject to change.

 = 1.7.1 - 4th September 2019 =
 * Remove test function that makes social sharing buttons display on every page.